Updated: Aug 14, 2022

 He said "yes" with so much confidence that, to this day, I still wonder if he didn't believe it himself.
 Maybe I just refuse to think he would have lied to his son on such a serious topic.

-By the end of the 90s my father was picking my brother and I up from school in an old rusty blue carcass, barely drivable, some parts maintained together with tape, shattering my hopes to see anything taking off from the ground anytime soon.
+By the end of the 90s my father was picking up my brother and I from school in an old rusty blue carcass, barely drivable.
+Some parts of the car were maintained together with tape.
+Enough to shatter my hopes to see anything taking off from the ground anytime soon.

 I was a Sci-Fi fan.
-In 2000 the future of BladeRunner wasn't too distant anymore and I could see my flying car dreams getting away from me once again.
+In 2000, the exciting BladeRunner-style future wasn't too distant anymore, and I could see my flying car dreams getting away from me once again.

 By 2020, we could hear the silences of the upcoming Collapse.
-BladeRunner was already behind us, and the price of gas was only increasing.
-The planet could barely deal with us anymore and was showing clear signs of exhaustion and disgust.
+BladeRunner was already behind us, and the gas price was only increasing.
+The planet could barely deal with us anymore and was displaying clear signs of exhaustion and disgust.

-In 2031, the Blackout disconnected us from our computers and all our modern habits.
+In 2031, the Blackout disconnected us from our computers and modern habits.
 We still do not know what happened.
 It doesn't matter.
-The Blackout was the one and only bullet needed.
+The Blackout was the one-and-only bullet needed.
 Our world was now to collapse.

-By 2033, what was left of the government took upon itself to relocate part the American population into an experimental city.
+By 2033, what was left of the government decided to relocate part of the American population into an experimental city.
 A place kept hidden from the maps for decades.
 The city was a controversial project developed during the 50s by Hover, an independent corporation, as an attempt to isolate a strange virus corrupting the flesh and the structure of the human body.

-Because of its isolation and secret autonomy, the hidden city survived the collapse and became a massive Ultrapolis, gathering the best and the worst of mankind within its heart.
+Because of its isolation and secret autonomy, the hidden city survived the Collapse and became a massive Ultrapolis, gathering humanity's best and worst within its heart.